-The community foundation, headquartered in Mountain View, is no stranger to Pleasanton and the Tri-Valley.
+The foundation, headquartered in Mountain View, is no stranger to Pleasanton and the Tri-Valley.
 In recent years, the community foundation and its donors have awarded grants to Amador Valley and Horizon high schools, Axis Community Health, PPIE, Sandra J. Wing Healing Therapies, Tri-Valley Animal Rescue and the Valley Humane Society.

 Axis Community Health